jaredraynelson/B-W-Concrete-Crack-Detection/README.md

 How to use the files

+The script will produce a training_dataset.npy file that will be used for further iterations to decrease the processing time.

+Make sure these are installed before running the script: pip3 install matplotlib pip3 install tqdm pip3 install opencv-python pip3 install numpy pip3 install tensorflow

 Simply Run the main.ipynb file, on the dataset, and you should be good to go. (: